Is A Professional Officiant Really Worth It?

 An advanced degree or ministerial training is not necessary for wedding officiating.
 However, the public speaking, writing, and pastoral care giving components of my degree work have been invaluable in providing couples with ceremonies that delightfully exceed their expectations.
 Look for someone who appears to have taken their training seriously whether it was academic or practical, ministerial or secular.

-Experience: I have officiated almost 500 weddings and over the years learned what works better and what doesn't work remotely well at all.
+Experience: I have officiated about 700 weddings.
+Over the years, I learned what works better and what doesn't work well at all.
 Most importantly, I learned that an officiant can never stop learning.
 Opportunities for professional growth happen all the time.
 A great officiant will keep his or her eyes open, research wedding trends, and share ideas with colleagues.
 The officiant will use the tips and tricks they acquire with experience to help calm your nerves and engage your guests.

 A good experienced officiant also knows when to seek advice from peers.
 For example, I have Florida marriage license law emblazoned on my frontal cortex, but have needed guidance when officiating weddings in other states.
 Inexperienced or amateur officiants are sometimes oddly reluctant to ask for guidance precisely when they need it most.
 Don't ask me why, it's counter-intuitive to me too.